Tech Help in Kirksville, Missouri

 Clear rates, fast service, and a local focus near the Kirksville courthouse square.

-Switchboard Tech Services is a small mobile service in downtown Kirksville that fixes what others replace.
+Switchboard Tech Services is a small mobile technology service based in downtown Kirksville.

-No contracts, no gimmicks – just direct repair and practical help within a couple miles of the courthouse.
+No contracts and no gimmicks—just direct, practical help within a few miles of the courthouse.

 🧰 See Services & Prices →